 • Proper handling and storage of sausage are also essential.
 Keep raw sausages separate from other foods, wash hands and utensils thoroughly after handling raw meat, and refrigerate leftovers promptly.

-See also What to cook in stainless steel pan
+See also How to cook beef bacon in air fryer

 By following these precautions, you can enjoy sausages safely during pregnancy while minimizing the risks of bacterial contamination and potential harm to you and your baby.